Your partner in philanthropy. SEE advisor resources

 Fewer babies born in Nebraska and Iowa are low birth weight compared to the average rate for the United States.

-In Nebraska, for every 1,000 babies born, about 5 die within the first 12 months of their lives; in Iowa, the rate is approximately 4 infant deaths per 1,000 births.
+In Nebraska, for every 1,000 babies born, about five die within the first 12 months of their lives.
+In Iowa, the rate is approximately four infant deaths per 1,000 births.

-In Douglas County, Nebraska, and Iowa, babies born to mothers who identify as Black die at more than double the rate of babies born to mothers who identify as White.
+In Douglas County as well as the states of Nebraska and Iowa, babies born to mothers who identify as Black die at more than twice the rate of babies born to mothers who identify as white.

 In Nebraska, more than 22 mothers per 100,000 live births die from pregnancy or pregnancy-related causes.

 In Iowa, more than 18 mothers per 100,000 live births die from these causes.
-This rate has increased over time in Iowa, Nebraska, and the United States.
+This rate has increased over time in Iowa, Nebraska, and the United States at large.

 Health Findings